jkallhoff/blog/content/post/go-web-apps-risk-analyzer-setup.md

 +++

 > **Disclaimer:** this is old content that's horribly out of date and possibly **very** incorrect.
 I've archived it here for historic purposes only.
-It was written when the Go source wasn't yet housed at Github and I was still very much learning the language.
+It smelly, most likely not relevant, and I was still very much learning the language.

 Kicking off today is a short series on building a fully working web application in Go. <!--more-->Based on my previous research into the subject: